 Qualifying individuals and families in Missouri may have access to a variety of national programs and local educational opportunities to help them through the buying process.
 In addition to nationally available programs, there are some Missouri-specific first-time homebuyer programs available to residents.

-The Missouri Mortgage Credit Certificate (MCC) program converts a portion of the borrower’s mortgage interest paid into a non-refundable federal tax credit.
+- Missouri Mortgage Credit Certificate: The Missouri Mortgage Credit Certificate (MCC) program converts a portion of the borrower’s mortgage interest paid into a non-refundable federal tax credit.
 The MCC program is available to low- to moderate-income first-time homebuyers who work with an MHDC-certified mortgage lender to receive the certificate.
 The program is structured to help first-time borrowers qualify for their first home loan by reducing the taxes they would otherwise have to pay.
 The maximum tax credit in a year is $2,000; minimum credit scores, household income limits and home purchase price limits apply.
 First-time homebuyers can also combine the MCC with another MHDC program, Next Step, that assists with down payment and closing costs in the form of a 4 percent second mortgage.
 To be eligible, borrowers must meet the same credit, income and purchase price requirements of the MCC program.